- Background and Instructions

 In 2022, we introduced a new system called Humans Uniting for Better Sustainability (HUBS), which also accomplishes the ability to connect camps physically to help achieve Burning Man’s 2030 Sustainability Goals.
 In the past 2 years, this has been a successful way for camps to be mapped together and focus on sharing resources.

-2. We are unable to split our village up this year.
+2. We were unable to split our village up in 2024.
 What should we do?

 You have a couple options if you want to stay intact: